 Jan & Jul is offering 10% off your purchase with this promo code: braveandfree10

 For our eldest we found a The North Face Youth Mix and Match Triclimate Shell on sale for our eldest on thenorthface.com.
 This rain jacket is 100% waterproof, with fully taped seams and it has a large hood.
-This jacket is a shell jacket so we will be layering with a fleece underneath once the temperature gets cooler.
+This jacket is a shell so we layer with a fleece underneath when the temperature gets cooler.